PanicStation.org

 Short answer

-Verify the case with the court and respond by the deadline on the summons/complaint—missing that deadline can lead to a default judgment.
+Verify the case directly with the court and respond by the deadline shown in the court papers; missing the deadline can allow the case to move ahead without your side being heard.

 Do not do these things

-• Do not ignore the summons/complaint or assume it will “go away”.
+• Do not ignore the summons, complaint, court claim, or hearing notice.

-• Do not call the collector first and try to negotiate before you’ve checked the court deadline and case details.
+• Do not call the collector first to negotiate before you have checked the court deadline and case details.

-• Do not admit the debt or agree to payments if you’re not sure it’s yours or the amount is correct.
+• Do not admit the debt, agree to payments, or give bank details if you are not sure the debt is yours or the amount is correct.

-• Do not pay anyone demanding unusual same-day payment methods (gift cards, crypto, wire) “to stop the lawsuit”.
+• Do not pay anyone demanding gift cards, crypto, wire transfer, payment apps, or unusual same-day payment methods to “stop the lawsuit”.

-• Do not rely on QR codes, short links, or phone numbers on suspicious papers—use the court’s official website/phone number.
+• Do not rely on QR codes, short links, or phone numbers printed on suspicious papers; find the court’s official contact details independently.

 • Do not miss any court date listed, even if you plan to dispute the case.